phorton1/base-apps-gitMUI/docs/git_submodules.md

 In a way, the SUBMODULE is just a way of specifying an additional repo in the system, where the path is not cannonical.

+## USING SUBMODULES

+Cloning a repository that contains submodules is done automatically if you pass --recursive on the command line:

+	git clone --recursive https://github.com/phorton1/junk-test_repo2 some_other_name

+After cloning a new submodules you *may* (likely) need to checkout the 'master' branch before proceeding, possibly from the
+directory:

+	git checkout master

+Updating a repository that has submodules that are out of date, i.e. after committing and pushing the /junk/test_repo1/test_sub1 repo, the copy in test_repo2 can be updated by chdir /junk/test_repo2 and running:

+	git submodule update --recursive --remote

+## MANAGING CHANGES IN MULTIPLE REPOS

+The rubber meets the road.

+Submodules highlight the problem, but the issue of multiple changes to the same repo from different copies existed already in my work with rPi versus the Windows machine.

+Each repo can (pretty) easily determine the number of changes it is behind, or ahead, of the remote with the git commands command

+	git remote update
+	git status -b --porcelain'))

+Git status returns an easily parsed message that looks like this:
+(note the bracket needs to be escaped for MD file):

+	master...origin/master \[ahead 1, behind 1]
+	?? untracked_file
+	_M modified file

+### not BEHIND

+As long as the local copy is not behind the remote, commits make sense, at least for THIS local copy, and a push will work.
+Every commit will put you one more 'ahead' of the remote, and the push will make them the same.

+### BEHIND and not AHEAD - STASH

+Likewise, if behind != 0, and there are no local commits (ahead==0) then  it is possible to update the local repo from the remote using one of the git commands.

+If there are local unstaged or staged changes, the process can proceed as long as a 'stash' is done on the local first.
+It is possible to then use that 'stash' against the new repo to generate a new list of unstaged changes (I think).

+### BEHIND AND AHEAD

+The real problem arises when the local repository is both behind, and ahead of the remote.
+In otherwords, there are local unpushed commits, and remote commits that need to be merged.

+I am not sure of all of the details, but I *think* an update (fetch and automatic merge) can be done when the changes are not on the same files.

+But a PUSH will fail as the local repo is not starting at the same commit as the remote repo, and it PUSH will tell you that:

+	ERROR - cannot push because a reference that you are trying to update on the remote contains commits that are not present locally.

+This is a complicated situation that requires a merge, and one I have not learned enough about.

+### Initial Helper Implementation

+To begin with I am going to try to implement a 'Status' button in the repo info window that will add AHEAD and BEHIND fields to the repo and redisplay it.

+This *may* be done via new methods in repoGit, making use of Git::Raw, or it may be implemented via backtick commands as is currently don in Pub::ServiceUpdate.pm.

+--------- end of readme ------------